duanecilliers/gatsby-mdx-frontmatter-starter/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's default starter
+  Gatsby's MDX frontmatter starter
 </h1>

-Kick off your project with this default boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Kick off your project with this MDX boilerplate.
+This starter ships with the main Gatsby configuration files along with examples for using MDX in frontmatter.
+This is especially useful when integrating with Netlify CMS as markdown fields are stored as frontmatter.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start